Avidity Creative – Cedar Crest

 Human-factors prototyping marathon

-Using Illustrator dielines + rapid cardstock builds, we iterated ~100 combos of push-through force, tab depth, and die-cut radii.
-Final spec hit the sweet spot: median adult access time X s vs. child success rate < 8 % (F=1 threshold).
+Using Illustrator dielines and rapid cardstock builds, we iterated roughly 100 combinations of push-through force, tab depth, and die-cut radii.
+The final spec hit the sweet spot: quick, low-effort access for adults while staying under the F=1 child-access threshold.

 Evidence-based adherence framing

-Meta-analyses show calendar blister packs boost adherence effect sizes (ES 0.80) compared with bottles.
+Meta-analyses show calendar blister packs boost adherence versus bottles (effect size 0.80).
 Pfizer’s own FAQ now echoes that benefit.

 Open acknowledgment of trade-offs

-Community forums reveal some legacy capsule users find the new push-through harder with neuropathy and dislike extra material.
-We balanced these concerns by optimizing pop-force and minimising board layers wherever F=1 allowed.
+Community forums reveal some legacy capsule users find push-through harder with neuropathy and dislike the extra material.
+We balanced those concerns by optimizing pop-force and minimizing board layers wherever F=1 allowed.

 Result